snoobi-seggs/nilou_seggs/README.md

 DONT BE CRINGE AND POST ON SOCIAL MEDIA

+(not talking abt specifically anyone or anything)

+posters cringe:

-(not talking abt specifically anyone or anything) posters cringe: uncledwayne1 - twitter (thinks that hiding chat can solve the issue) kira - youtube (cringe post 20 + vids in one day on beta)
+uncledwayne1 - twitter (thinks that hiding chat can solve the issue)<br>
+kira - youtube (cringe post 20 + vids in one day on beta)

 hall of shame: